lebretou/Gesture-Nauts/README.md

 > The annotations consist of bounding boxes of hands with gesture labels in COCO format `[top left X position, top left Y position, width, height]`.
 Also, annotations have 21 `landmarks` in format `[x,y]` relative image coordinates, markups of `leading hands` (`left` of `right` for gesture hand) and `leading_conf` as confidence for `leading_hand` annotation.
 We provide `user_id` field that will allow you to split the train / val dataset yourself.

 In our project, we use the subsample of the above dataset as the whole dataset is too big and slow for us to train.
-Subsample has 100 items per gesture class (~2.5GB) and the annotations of subsample is ~1.2MB.
+Subsample has 100 items per gesture class (~2.5GB) and the annotations of subsample (~1.2MB).

 The subsample, the feature generated from the mediapipe's hands model, the keypoint classifier and keypoint_classifier_label can be found [here](https://drive.google.com/drive/folders/1EXHr-K1pcXEE_w2RdjumaqSaftNocv1W?usp=drive_link).